Westport Child Support Lawyer

 Child support is potentially a major issue in any divorce, both for the parent who expects to pay child support and for the parent who expects to receive it.
 The amount of child support you can expect to receive or pay will have a meaningful impact on your finances in the years following your divorce.

-Whether your individual situation is relatively straightforward or exceedingly complex, our Westport and Greenwich child support attorneys will devise and implement a strategy that will offer the best chance of accomplishing your goals and protecting your rights.
+Whether your situation is relatively straightforward or exceedingly complex, our Westport child support lawyers will devise and implement a strategy that will offer the best chance of accomplishing your goals and protecting your rights.